 Not only manufacturers and suppliers, but additionally conveyors, retailers, warehouses and customers themselves are incorporated in the supply chain.
 A typical Supply Chain includes a variety of stages including customers, retailers, distributors, manufacturers, and component suppliers.
-Cycle View of Supply Chain is subsidiary to make operational decisions as a role of each member of Supply Chain is defined.
+The cycle View of the Supply Chain is subsidiary to making operational decisions as the role of each member of the Supply Chain is defined.
 Its goal is to convert customer advent into customer order.
 There are some distribution channels that enhance the Supply Chain network to reach the product to the customer.
 A Supplier in a Supply Chain is an enterprise that contributes goods or accommodations in a Supply Chain Cycle.
 A supplier supplies goods and accommodations to another organization.

 Keywords: Supply Chain, Successive stages, Cycle view.

 The processes in a Supply Chain are usually divided into a series of cycles, each performed in the interface between two interrelated successive stages of a Supply Chain.
-Sub-processes in each Supply Chain Process Cycle I.e., each cycle comprises six sub-processes, supplier stage markets a product, buyer stage places an order, supplier stage receives the order, supplier stage supplies order, buyer stage receives supply, buyer returns reverse flows to a supplier or the third party.
+Sub-processes in each Supply Chain Process Cycle I.e., each cycle comprises six sub-processes, supplier stage markets a product, the buyer stage places an order, the supplier stage receives the order, the supplier stage supplies the order, the buyer stage receives the supply, the buyer returns reverse flows to a supplier or the third party.